 The team at Lonelyleap were already acquainted with Synology as the branch in New York used a DS3018XS as part of their backup infrastructure.
 Importantly to Joakim, they knew that beyond the hardware and software solutions, they could rely on Synology technical support: a software related issue they had once experienced had received immediate attention and to their surprise, a custom tweak had been provided within 24 hours!

-Lonelyleap now introduced Synology Drive as the backbone of their infrastructure to provide both file synchronisation to remote workers, and disaster recovery between their sites in London and Stockholm.
+Lonelyleap now introduced Synology Drive as the backbone of their infrastructure to provide both file synchronisation to remote workers, and disaster recovery in London.
 All this was to be powered by the SA3400, the DS1621xs+, as well as smaller DS720+, one at each employee's home.

 The core of the infrastructure is powered by a SA3400 with 48TB in a RAID 5.
 As the system is used for live editing and by production stations when staff are onsite, it connects over a bonded 20GbE connection, and makes use of an SSD cache with Synology's SNV3500-400G NVMe SSDs through an E10M20-T1 PCIe card to boost performance.
-The SA3400 also provides faster file access for employees onsite as it synchronises with a Swedish-based Synology system DS1621xs+, which powers Synology Drive.
-Whilst Joakim's logical choice would have been to synchronise the team's workstations directly with the SA3400, the limited bandwidth on the UK site lead him to make use of Synology Drive ShareSync and keep two Synology servers in sync between London and Stockholm.
-This package provides real-time synchronisation between the SA3400 and the DS1621xs+ based in Stockholm, where the network upload link is much faster: it's from this second unit that an employee's DS720+ or workstation synchronises to.
+The SA3400 also provides faster file access for employees onsite as it synchronises with Synology system: DS1621xs+, which powers Synology Drive.
+Whilst Joakim's logical choice would have been to synchronise the team's workstations directly with the SA3400, the limited bandwidth on the UK site lead him to make use of Synology Drive ShareSync and keep two Synology servers in sync.
+This package provides real-time synchronisation between the SA3400 and the DS1621xs+, it's from this second unit that an employee's DS720+ or workstation synchronises to.